 I believe in the importance of humility and honesty in the work of any practitioner or teacher, and I am always aspiring to more deeply understand and fulfill the various roles I am invited to fulfill in my community.

 My path around healing and spirit work began really early.
 I was very young when I remember spending time with other-than-human kin and not-living humans and learning from them about the world.
 As I grew up and left home, I began looking for other people who shared an interest in spirit connection and plants.
-My path took me all around Turtle Island (known as the United States), Europe, a little into South America, eventually to Australia (Bundjalung land) and then finally back home to the traditional lands of the Wabanaki people here in Maine.
+My path took me all around North America, Europe, a little into South America, eventually to Australia (Bundjalung land) and then finally back home to the traditional lands of the Wabanaki people here in Maine.
 In my travels I learned from folk healers, herbalists, ayurvedic practitioners, naturopaths, doctors, traditional shamans, and some just plain good people.
 I pursued training in a naturopathic program in Australia for three years which gave me a good foundation in anatomy, physiology, biochemistry and other medical sciences.
 I left before the final year of that program after falling in love with plant medicine and realizing that I didn’t actually want to practice as a naturopath.
 I spent a couple of years in the role of General Manager at a small herbal company in midcoast Maine, but left when I realized it’s not my calling to manage a business either.
 I gave birth to two children and adopted a third, and found that becoming a mother deeply impacted my focus and my practice on all levels.
-For the last 9 years I’ve been teaching, supporting clients, and pursuing my heart-and-soul-work.
+For the last 10+ years I’ve been teaching, supporting clients, and pursuing my heart-and-soul-work.